opendialogai/OpenDialogDocs/docs/message_markup.md

 sidebar_label: Message Markup
 ---

-OpenDialog uses a custom XML style mark up language for describing message templates.
-The message mark up is platform agnostic meaning it will compile to the correct message format for all supported message platforms.
+In OpenDialog the aim for message markup is to provide a single way of writing messages that will then be automatically translated into the appropriate format for the frontend platform that should receive and transmit the message to the user.

+OpenDialog uses a custom XML style markup language for describing message templates.
 Not all message platforms support all message types, so in some cases the resulting message will differ between platforms.
 This page describes what is currently supported in the message template language with an example together with the resulting message on the webchat platform.

 ## Common to all messages